 The London Academy of Excellence, Stratford, (LAE) opened in September 2012 and was the first Sixth Form college to be set up under the government’s Free Schools scheme.
 LAE is in an outstanding, heavily oversubscribed school located in the heart of Stratford.
 LAE has had a transformative effect on Sixth Form provision in Newham; Eton co-sponsors the LAE alongside five other independent schools.

 The LAE’s first cohort were presented for public examination in Summer 2014.
 Results were strong, as a consequence of which four students took up places at Oxbridge and some 70 at Russell Group universities.
 In Autumn 2015, the LAE was named ‘State Sixth Form College of the Year’ by The Sunday Times.
-In Autumn 2019, 37 pupils from the London Academy of Excellence were successful in gaining places at Oxford and Cambridge – an extraordinary result for a school in only its seventh year of operation.
+In Autumn 2020, 27 pupils from the London Academy of Excellence were successful in gaining places at Oxford and Cambridge – an extraordinary result for a school in only its eighth year of operation.

-In 2020, LAE again secured outstanding A level results.
-96% of grades were A*, A or B and 73% of all grades were A* or A. 200+ students progressed to Russell Group universities, including 33 to the universities of Oxford and Cambridge.
-LAE’s average grade was an A+ and their ALPS 1 value-added score places them in the top 1% of schools nationally for progress.
-LAE are delighted to have achieved the best A-level results in east London for five consecutive years.
+In 2021, LAE again secured outstanding A level results; 42% of A-Level grades were at A* and 97% of A-Level grades were A*/B. LAE’s average grade was an A+ and their ALPS 1 value-added score places them in the top 1% of schools nationally for progress.

 Building on some of this experience, Eton’s Deputy Head (Partnerships) Tom Arbuthnott and LAE’s Assistant Head, Anushka Chakravarty, co-wrote The Missing 2000 in May 2020, which outlines some of the ways in which independent schools and state schools are working together to support university access for students without a long history of engagement with higher education.